kylemanna/docker-ci-embedded/README.md

 Anticipation is to use with *gitlab-ci-multi-runner* (and similar) continuous integration build environment.

+## Where are the Dockerfiles?

+Each Dockerfile lives in its own branch for it's respective upstream distribution release.
+This enables Docker Hub to do smart builds and only builds the branches that change instead of rebuilding everything.

 ## GitLab Crash Course

 ### Create a GitLab Runner Container